 If you were reading an article on the latest treatment for cancer, what would you expect the author to be?
 A hairdresser?

-I have nothing against hairdressers, but if I were looking for information about cancer treatment, I would be looking for something written by a medical doctor, or even more specifically: an oncologist.
+I have nothing against hairdressers, but if I were looking for information about cancer treatment, I would be looking for something written by a medical doctor, or more specifically: an oncologist.

 If you were researching the latest CPU technology, would you bother with sources written last year?
 No chance: the latest AMD Ryzen chips are game-changers and are only just being released (Intel is so last year).

 Compare your source to other sources dealing with the same subject material.
 If the information differs from information in other sources it is possible that your source is inaccurate.
-For example, if your source is presenting evidence that the Earth is flat, a quick Google should provide plenty of evidence the the Earth is in fact a spherical shape.
+For example, if your source is presenting evidence that the Earth is flat, a quick Google should provide plenty of evidence the Earth is in fact a spherical shape.

 A well-researched piece should provide an objective, balanced view on the subject matter.
 Subjective language will often contain emotive words and is an indication that bias is present.